kalaivanan2304/configuration-management-system-frontend/README.md

 # AngularFrontend

-This configuration-management-sytem front project was developed using Angular version 19.1.7.
+This configuration-management-system front project was developed using Angular version 19.1.7.
+This is initial version of development.

 ## Development server